Donald P. Hodel

-Donald Paul Hodel (born May 23, 1935) is an American former politician who served as United States Secretary of Energy and Secretary of the Interior.
+Donald Paul Hodel (born May 23, 1935) is an American former politician who served as the fourth United States secretary of energy from 1982 to 1985 and as the 45th United States secretary of the interior from 1985 to 1989.
 He was known during his tenure as Secretary of the Interior for his controversial "Hodel Policy," which stated that disused dirt roads and footpaths could be considered right-of-ways under RS 2477.

-Hodel proposed that rather than reduce the production of CFCs to prevent ozone layer destruction, people should wear hats and use sunscreen.
-His plan was assailed by scientists and environmentalists, who pointed out the "broad and potentially disastrous effects that increased ultraviolet radiation would have on the Earth’s climate, food chains and individual species of plants and animals other than humans".
-Critics of Hodel’s "Ray-Ban Plan" sarcastically depicted animals and plants wearing sunglasses to protect against increased radiation, and called for his resignation.
+The Washington Post reported that rather than reduce the production of CFCs to prevent ozone layer destruction, Hodel suggested people should wear hats and use sunscreen.
+David Prosperi, a spokesman for Hodel, later said that the suggestion was only "one of several options presented to the President".

-Early life
+Early life and education

-Hodel was born in Portland, Oregon, the son of Philip E. Hodel and Theresia R. Brodt.
+Hodel was born in Portland, Oregon, the son of Philip E. Hodel and Theresia R. Brodt Hodel.
 He attended Harvard University.
 In 1957 he married Barbara Beecher Stockman, who was born in Pittsburgh, Pennsylvania, and attended Wellesley College.
 She married Hodel during her senior year.

 They moved to Oregon after graduation and Hodel earned his J.D. at the University of Oregon.
 While living in Oregon, the Hodels had two sons, and Barbara became a full-time mother.

 After their elder son's suicide, the Hodels became evangelical Christians.
 They became active in church and other Christian ministries and began speaking at evangelical meetings and prayer breakfasts.
 The Hodels have appeared on The 700 Club with Pat Robertson, The Hour of Power with Robert Schuller and on Focus on the Family broadcasts with James Dobson, encouraging families that have also lost loved ones to suicide.